Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

-Sister Rosalie was born in Lipa in the Philippines.
-She earned degrees in both Elementary and Secondary Education from Maryknoll College in Manila.
-She later served as coordinator of Maryknoll Grade School and was Principal at St. John Bosco School in Suriago and also was involved in catechetical work in that area.
+Rosalie Lacorte was born April 4, 1937 in Lipa in the Philippines to Felisa (Marquez) Lacorte and Rosendo Lacorte.
+She had only one sister.
+Rosalie graduated from Our Lady of Rosary Academy, Lipa, in 1955.
+She earned a Bachelor of Science in Elementary Education from Maryknoll College in Quezon City, Philippines in 1959.
+She later served as coordinator of the Maryknoll Grade School and was Principal at St. John Bosco School in Suriago.
+She was also involved in catechetical work in that area.

-She entered the Maryknoll Sisters’ Congregation in 1962.
-Sister Rosalie was assigned to Musoma,Tanzania in 1981 and worked in Pastoral Ministry and with the women.
-It was while there that Sister Rosalie started the Tupendane Center which developed into the Tupendane Cottage Industry.
-There are now many young women working full time making cards, sweaters, school uniforms, bead necklaces, vestments, etc. These young women are mostly orphans.
-They are trying to be self-reliant.
-Several of these AIDS orphans are the bread winners for their siblings.
-They need peer support so this working together has really helped them.
+In 1981, Sister Rosalie was assigned to Musoma,Tanzania and worked in Pastoral Ministry and with women.
+It was while there that she started the Tupendane Center which developed into the Tupendane Cottage Industry.
+There, many young women, many of whom are orphans, worked full time making cards, sweaters, school uniforms, bead necklaces, vestments, etc. They aspired to being self-reliant.
+Several of these AIDS orphans were the bread winners for their siblings.
+They needed peer support so this working together really helped them.

-It was in this Cottage Industry that Sister Rosalie began to involve herself in teaching many different skills, such as sewing, weaving, cooking, a lttle English teaching, and even coffin making!
-She also taught folks how to apply for loans, set up small business through which they can earn a living for themselves and for their children.
-Some women have been sent on for further study, a number of whom have returned as teachers in the very Cottage Industry that trained them!
-One of the great benefits of the Tupendane Cottage Industry is that of giving the young women who go there a sense of responsibility and the capacity to live their own lives despite the severe circumstnces under which they live.
-She collaborated with Sister Mary Reese in the COMMUNITY ALIVE CENTER, working with youth, children and adults affected by the AIDS pandemic.
+It was in this Cottage Industry that Sister Rosalie began to involve herself in teaching many different skills, such as sewing, weaving, cooking, a little English and even coffin making!
+She also taught folks how to apply for loans, set up small business through which they could earn a living for themselves and for their children.
+Some women were sent on for further study, a number of whom returned as teachers in the very Cottage Industry that trained them!
+One of the great benefits of the Tupendane Cottage Industry was that of giving the young women who go there a sense of responsibility and the capacity to live their own lives despite the severe circumstnces under which they lived.
+She collaborated with Sister Mary Reese, MM in the COMMUNITY ALIVE CENTER, working with children and adults affected by the AIDS pandemic.